murda02/homework-week-2-dlm/README.md

 * Clickable links to sections of the web page (about me, work, contact & resume)
 * The images of my work are clickable links that take you to the working app (FYI, the bottom 2 are placeholder, but will be updated soon)
 * When the user resizes the page, the layout is responsive and adapts to the selected viewport
-* The contact information at the bottome of the page are all clickable links
+* The contact information at the bottom of the page are all clickable links

 ## Screenshots of portfolio